 Oral History Collections

 The Gore Center houses hundreds of oral histories covering a variety of subjects, including veterans and the home front, university history, Middle Tennessee regional history, and much more.
 We are currently working on updating our oral history database to make it more accessible to the public.
-Unfortunately, this means that all audio and video have been removed from our website, and will only be available for on-site listening through digital formats in our research room.
+Unfortunately, this means that all audio and video have been removed from our website for the time being.
 Guides are provided where possible.
 Transcripts or logs for many of the oral histories are also available upon request.
 Some donor restrictions may apply.
 Please contact us if you wish to access any of our oral histories.
+Our staff will be happy to send digital copies of audio files.

 Middle Tennessee Oral History Project